-ED 842 - Psy.D.
-Practicum III
+ED 842 - PsyD Practicum III

-This minimum 250-hour practicum is intended to provide third or four year doctoral students opportunities to integrate and to apply knowledge and skills acquired through coursework in the context of counseling and school psychology practice.
+This minimum 250 hour practicum is intended to provide third or four year doctoral students opportunities to integrate and to apply knowledge and skills acquired through coursework in the context of counseling and school psychology practice.
 Emphasis is on advanced skills in interpretation, treatment case conceptualization from a theoretical perspective, termination and referral, and in the broad array of professional activities normally conducted by a counseling or school psychologist.
 Audio and video recording, individual and group supervision will be utilized.
-This is an elective practicum experience.
-Offered: every semester.
+This is a Psy.D. core requirement.
+Prerequisites & Notes Offered: every semester.
+Credits: 1